 Session description: Sediment gravity flows are responsible for the transport and sorting of sediment from terrestrial and shallow marine environments to deep-marine basins.
 The resulting sedimentary accumulations are amongst the largest sedimentary bodies on earth, submarine fans.
 Owing to their size and large volumes of sand grade sediment within them, submarine fans represent significant, yet challenging, exploration targets.
 These potential reservoirs present challenges during exploration, owing to their often deep burial depth and deep-water setting resulting in poor seismic imaging and limited core calibration, and at the development and production stages owing to their complex internal heterogeneity distribution.
 Developing an understanding of the range of flow behavior, such as runout length, grain fractionation, erosion and flow transformation, and the subsequent character of their deposits enables prediction of lithofacies and likely reservoir qualities and stratigraphic compartmentalisation.
 In addition, the effects of burial diagenesis on the different facies types is non-uniform, and this may be considered in addition to the primary depositional reservoir property distribution.
 This session therefore seeks presentations that address the theme of relating flow processes to reservoir quality and to the sealing potential and distribution of stratigraphic baffles and barriers in deep-water settings.

-Source-to-Sink Systems (Submit to Theme 5 or Theme 1).
+Integrated Source to Sink Sedimentary Systems and Basin Scale Stratigraphy (Submit to Theme 5 or Theme 1).

 Primary Conveners: Tor O. Sømme (Statoil), Lorena Moscardelli (Statoil), Vanessa Kertznus (Shell)